Treaty on Open Skies: History

-With entry into force of the treaty, formal observation flights began in August 2002.
+Formal observation flights began in August 2002.
 During the first treaty year, state parties conducted 67 observation flights.
 In 2004, state parties conducted 74 missions, and planned 110 missions for 2005.
 On 8 and 9 March 2007, Russia conducted overflights of Canada under the Treaty.
 The OSCC continues to address modalities for conducting observation missions and other implementation issues.

 Since 2002, a total of 40 missions have taken place over the U.K. There were 24 quota missions conducted by: Russia – 20; Ukraine – three; and Sweden – one.
 There were 16 training flights conducted by: Benelux (joint with Estonia); Estonia (joint with Benelux); Georgia – three (one joint with Sweden); Sweden – three (one joint with Georgia); U.S. – three; Latvia; Lithuania; Romania; Slovenia; and Yugoslavia.
 Also since 2002, the U.K. has undertaken a total of 51 open skies missions – 38 were quota missions to the following countries: Ukraine (five); Georgia (seven); and Russia (26); 13 missions were training missions to the following nations: Bulgaria; Yugoslavia; Estonia; Slovenia (three); Sweden (three); US; Latvia, Lithuania, and the Benelux.
 The flights cost approximately £50,000 per operational mission, and approximately £25,000 for training missions with an approximate annual cost of £175,000.

-A Russian Defence Ministry spokesman stated on 4 February 2016 that Turkey had refused a Russian Open Skies mission, planned to take place on 1–5 February 2016, to fly over areas adjacent to Syria, as well as over NATO airbases.
-According to Russia, Turkey gave no explanation regarding the limitations, and claimed them to indicate illegal military activity in Syrian territory.
+A Russian Defence Ministry spokesman stated on 4 February 2016 that Turkey had refused a Russian Open Skies mission, planned to take place on 1–5 February 2016, to fly over areas adjacent to Syria, as well as over NATO air bases.
+According to Russia, Turkey gave no explanation regarding the limitations, and claimed that they indicated illegal military activity in Syrian territory.
 The OSCC has not commented on the alleged violation of the Treaty by Turkey.

-By 2016, Russian aircraft had been using equipment upgraded over initial equipment.
+By 2016, Russian aircraft was using upgraded equipment for missions.

 Challenges to the treaty

-Both Russia and the United States have alleged that the other is violating the provisions of the treaty.
-U.S. Secretary of State Mike Pompeo cited for example Russia's access refusal in the Russian-controlled areas of Georgia.
+Both Russia and the United States alleged that the other was violating the provisions of the treaty.
+U.S. Secretary of State Mike Pompeo cited Russia's access refusal in the Russian-controlled areas of Georgia.
 On 20 September 2019, the U.S. and Canada were denied access to a military exercise in central Russia.